PallaviShirsath23/CityWeatherWebsite/README.md

 # MAUSAM - City Weather Search Website:

-Built a web application enabling users to check weather conditions by searching for a city name.
-Utilized a Weather API to fetch real-time weather data for accurate and up-to-date information.
+Built a web application enabling users to check weather conditions by searching for a city name Utilized a Weather API to fetch real-time weather data for accurate and up-to-date information.

 **Tech Stack:**